ehtbanton/Exammer/USER_MANAGEMENT.md

 ### User Still Logged In

 - The client uses Server-Sent Events for real-time notifications
-- User will be logged out instantly when their session is invalidated
+- When access level changes, all browser tabs refresh instantly to show new permissions
+- When user is deleted, all browser tabs refresh and redirect to signin
-- If SSE connection is lost, they'll be logged out on next page navigation
+- If SSE connection is lost, changes apply on next page navigation
-- They can also manually refresh the page to trigger immediate check
+- Works across multiple browser tabs/windows simultaneously

 ## Example Workflow